Providers

 GitHub Copilot can also serve as an embedding provider for memory search.
 If you have a Copilot subscription and have logged in, OpenClaw can use it for embeddings without a separate API key.

-When memorySearch.provider is "auto" (the default), GitHub Copilot is tried at priority 15 — after local embeddings but before OpenAI and other paid providers.
+Set memorySearch.provider explicitly to use GitHub Copilot embeddings.
 If a GitHub token is available, OpenClaw discovers available embedding models from the Copilot API and picks the best one automatically.

 How it works